daizutabi/mkapi/docs/usage/writing.md

 MkAPI can automatically generate links from inline code.
 It recognizes the context in which the docstring is written.

-In a module's docstring, it resolves names by referencing the namespace within the module's scope.
+In a module's docstring, MkAPI resolves the names by referencing the namespace within the module's scope.

-In functions and classes, MkAPI can resolve the names of children, parent, and sibling objects.
+In functions and classes, MkAPI resolves the names of children, parent, and sibling objects.

 This feature allows for more accurate and context-aware documentation generation.
 When a docstring references an object, MkAPI will look up the hierarchy to find the correct child, parent, or sibling, ensuring that the generated links